 Forest School is a specialised learning approach that sits within and complements the wider context of outdoor and woodland education.

 The ethos is shared by thousands of trained practitioners across the UK and beyond.
-Its roots reach back to early years pioneers in outdoor learning and across the sea to Scandinavia.

 At Forest School all participants are viewed as: